Orion CLI

 ocli datasets download <resource_id> <file>

-If the creation of a dataset is interrupted (e.g. a job fails or is canceled as it is writing records), then it will be left in a dirty state.
+If the creation of a dataset is interrupted (for example, a job fails or is canceled as it is writing records), then it will be left in a dirty state.
 The following command will finalize a dataset, which sets dirty to false and provides an accurate count of records contained in the dataset.

 ocli datasets finalize <resource_id>